Etta St. John Wileman Award for Outstanding Achievement in Career Development

 Submissions must be made using the online nomination form.
 Submissions should attest to each of the principles inherent in the following questions:

-• What contributions has the individual made to career development in Canada?
+• What contributions has the nominee made to advancing career development within Canada?
+This may include innovative programs or projects directed by the nominee.

-• How has the nominee demonstrated commitment to justice, equity, diversity and inclusion in their work? (e.g., through the understanding of differences, respecting those differences, considering different perspectives and worldviews, and, leveraging these to learn and have a more equitable impact; challenging and/or dismantling oppressive structures)
+• How has the nominee demonstrated commitment to justice, equity, diversity and inclusion in their work? (e.g., through the understanding of differences, respecting those differences, considering different perspectives and worldviews, and, leveraging these to learn and have a more equitable impact, challenging and/or dismantling oppressive structures)?

 • The committee encourages nominations of members of equity groups.
 Is there any dimension of the nominee’s background to consider in this regard?
+If so, please elaborate or highlight pertinent information.

 Two letters of support that attest to the nominee’s contribution must also be included with the submission.